 - It decreases the level of the bad cholesterol and triglycerides – and by doing so helps tackle excess weight.

-This acid is safe to consume and is contained in fenugreek seeds.
+- This acid is safe to consume.

 Diosgenin contained within fenugreek seeds is known for its medicinal qualities; in fact it is the subject of many areas of medical research.
 In one project researchers from Kyoto University, Japan identified that Diosgenin is a steroidal saponin that may help to balance the blood sugar of patients who have Type 2 Diabetes.

 According to the research, which was based on animal experiments in a laboratory, weight gain can be seen to be caused by an increase of fat tissue and inflammation of the fat tissue.
 People with Type 2 Diabetes are particularly susceptible to this as insulin resistance is a known factor in the inflammation of fat tissue.
 The researchers found that diosgenin, which is found in abundance in fenugreek seeds, helps to delay the development of inflammation in fat tissue, reduces the size of fat tissue and contributes to balancing the blood sugar level.

 - reduces the concentration of cholesterol, including in the liver

 - increases the provision of gallbladder acids that digest cholesterol and help to remove it from the body.
 This is due to the sponins binding gallbladder acids with cholesterol

 Did you know …….
 Swimming + Fenugreek seeds = Better balanced blood sugar level!